palegreendot/palegreendot.github.io/_posts/2018-09-24-rrg-reading-notes.markdown

     * There is no such thing as human nature; social problems are caused by cultural and ideological factors
     * Individual wants are mediated by culture, and are therefore untrustworthy
     * Relationships are more fundamental than entities
-    * Unwillingness to pass judgement on cultural practices (especially of those groups considered "oppressed")
+    * Unwillingness to pass judgment on cultural practices (especially of those groups considered "oppressed")
     * Labeling people is illegitimate -- there should be no fixed categories, boundaries or roles in society
     * Subjective interpretations of communication are always correct -- intent has no bearing on meaning
     * People's conceptions of themselves are more important than their objective characteristics